Is my phone number public on people-search sites?

 Loyalty programs and online forms.
 Every time you enter your number for a store rewards card, contest entry, free Wi-Fi, warranty registration, or appointment reminder, you are handing it to a company whose privacy policy almost certainly permits sharing with "trusted partners."
 That's the polite legal phrase for selling it.

 Data breaches.
-When a company that has your phone number gets hacked, the breach data ends up on the dark web and in commercial broker databases.
-Numbers from Equifax, T-Mobile, and Twitter all show up in people-search profiles today.
+When a company that has your phone number gets hacked, the breach data ends up in known leak databases and commercial broker pipelines.
+Numbers exposed in major breaches routinely resurface in people-search profiles months later.

 App permissions.
 Apps that request access to your contacts upload your number too, lifted from your friends' phones.
 This is how some caller ID apps build their databases without ever asking you.